sjmd/orientation/content/account-abili-buddies/phone-a-friend.md

 weight: 1
 ---

-The online community exists here to serve as a support system for bringing these conversations into your real life.
-To do that, you'll need to have these conversations _outside_ of the SJMD Community.
+All of the online aspects of SJMD exist to serve as support systems for bringing these conversations into your real life.
+To do that, you'll need to have these conversations _in your real life._

 We'll start small.